stellantilet/awpson-club-whitelist-check/README.md

 # Create Solana Dapp with Next.JS

 Want to start develop with Solana fetching NFTs from the blockchain or power-up your [Anchor](https://project-serum.github.io/anchor/getting-started/introduction.html) app with UI?
-This boilerplate can be used to setup your UI with React.JS / Next.JS and deploy it to [Vercel Platform](https://vercel.com/) in just a minutes.
+This boilerplate can be used to setup your UI with React.JS / Next.JS and deploy it to [Heroku Platform](https://heroku.com/) in just a minutes.

 ## 🛵 ◍ Demo: https://awpson-club.herokuapp.com/